-If a new agent is attracted to this peak and locates in one of its cells, the attractiveness of occupation of the neighboring cells increases further and a force of attraction begins to form that derives from the (usually non-linear) increase, from the greater attractiveness of occupation of the cells.

-For the sake of simplicity, in figure 5-A we have assumed a field of equal preferences; in most cases, however, a territory presents different attractiveness for different zones, so the normal case is the one represented in figure 5-B: the location (figure at left) is the consequence of a field of preferences showing a peak over the territory (figure at right).
+If a new agent is attracted to this peak and locates in one of its cells, the attractiveness of occupation of the neighbouring cells increases further and a force of attraction begins to form deriving from the (usually non-linear) greater attractiveness of occupation of the cells.
+For the sake of simplicity, in Figure 5-A we have assumed a field of equal preferences; in most cases, however, a territory presents different attractiveness for different zones, so the normal case is the one represented in Figure 5-B: the location (figure at left) is the consequence of a field of preferences showing a peak over the territory (figure at right).

-In any case, the phenomenon can start when "by chance" (or even by an "external decision") an initial cell is occupied and this initial settlement increases the index of preference for occupation of the neighboring cells.
+In any case, the phenomenon can start when "by chance" (or even by an "external decision" of some policy maker) an initial cell is occupied, and this initial settlement increases the index of preference for occupation of the neighbouring cells.
 The mass of a cluster of firms appears to gain the force of gravity and generates attraction on the new entry and on elements already localized.